Virtual world framework: Raison d'etre

 The United States Department of Defense (DoD) cannot continue to do business as usual.
 In FY05, the DoD spent $9.1B in Modeling and Simulation related activities.
 Approximately 40% of that budget was used for simulators, war gaming, and modeling.
 The vision of the VWF is to reduce the funding used to support M&S activities in direct support of pressure to reduce spending and increase efficacy of existing / emerging technology.

 The DoD needs a tool to tie together its myriad, stove-piped, specialty simulations solutions.
 It needs a tool to extend and expand its ability to train an increasing number of personnel across ever-widening distances.
 DoD stresses a need to reduce and reuse technology and to find more cost-efficient means to provide the most advanced technological and pedagogical systems of training.
 It is not just about training DoD personnel however.

-We are surrounded by immersive, personalized social media and technology (such as Smart Phones, Facebook, Twitter, Pandora Radio, Project Glass and augmented reality sites such as Layar).
+We are surrounded by immersive, personalized social media and technology (such as Smart phones, Facebook, Twitter, Pandora Radio, Project Glass and augmented reality sites such as Layar).
 Traditional education systems do not allow for the pace of information sharing and immersion that media, games and the internet provide to youth on a regular basis and modernization/customization of education is becoming absolutely essential to its effectiveness.
 The intersection of technologies and the speed/volume of data delivery create a perfect storm of possibility for this system to provide the most good at the best cost.

-As with the Internet, which started out as ARPAnet, the VWF is intended to develop into an open, robust platform that revolutionizes how we perceive and interact with the world.
-With the VWF and the use of mobile / web enabled devices, users will be able to interact with their world on a grand scale; VWF capitalizes on the same technologies that enable 3D apps to view augmented reality, and will port their capabilities via the web on a large scale.